 “He died so young, so we that are left, grow old knowing only freedom.
 Let not future generations squander such a gift.
 Graham Alderson 1994”.

 I understand that Graham Alderson put up several memorials to airmen in the Portsmouth area, at his own expense, sometime in the 1990s.
 Apart from working out he was probably born in the mid-1920s, I couldn’t find any information about him; but he is/was obviously a good egg.
 So there’s yet another story.

-I’d like to thank my brother for showing me James Tillet’s memorial.
+I’d like to thank my brother for showing me James Tillett’s memorial in the first place.
 If you’re round that way, you’ll find it at the junction of Pook Lane and Spurlings Road, by the Wallington River just north of the M27.
 Next time I’m in that part of the world, I’d like to make a point of visiting James’s grave – and the memorial to Sergeant Adair.